VSoftTechnologies/VSoft.YAML/README.md

 ### JSON Support

-VSoft.YAML can also parse/write JSON (since YAML 1.2 is a superset of JSON).
+VSoft.YAML can parse and write JSON (since YAML 1.2 is a superset of JSON):
+- **JSON Parsing** - Full JSON input support with strict validation
+- **JSON Output** - Export to JSON format with compact or pretty-print formatting
+- **Bidirectional Conversion** - Convert between YAML and JSON formats

 ### Parsing & Writing
 - **Multiple Input Sources** - Load from string, file, or stream